A Step-by-step guide to the process

 This can be a self report or completed by someone who knew you well as a child.

 Step 3 - Evaluation of the questionnaire

-This questionnaire, when reviewed by an experienced clinician, is highly reliable in indicting if it is likely that the person will, after assessment meet the clinical criteria for an ASD.
+This questionnaire, when reviewed by an experienced clinician, is highly reliable in indicating if there is childhood information that will support the diagnostic process.

 I would be reticent in completing a private diagnostic assessment, where I would think it highly improbable that the person would reach diagnostic caseness.
 In reviewing the questionnaire, the fact that behaviours consistent with ASD are often not noticeable until later in life, is taken into account.

 Masking and camouflaging difficulties can begin very early and home circumstances can influence the parental reporting.

 Step 4 - Arrangement is made for a telephone consultation to give feedback on the evaluation of the early developmental questionnaire and discuss if there is sufficient information to support the diagnostic process.

 Appointment letter sent with invoice, to be paid 7 days prior to assessment date.

 Step 5 - Arrangement is made for the full diagnostic assessment, which will take place over zoom.